eliyetres/lt2316-ht19-a2/README.md

 ### Post processing

 Words like "hon." are changed to their full word equivalent "honorary" to make sure they match their correct word vector in the gensim model.
 Some British spelled words were changed to their American equivalent, and hyphens were removed for compound words that were spelled with hyphens in British English but not in American.
+The tokenization had erroneously split some sentences on abbreviations (e.g. "hon.") and this was checked and concatenated.
 The rest of the words not found in the gensim model at all were removed from the text.
 Removing some words resulted in some sentences just being an empty string so in the end, these sentences were also removed after making sure that not too much data was lost.

 ## Training and test data
 To create training and testing data, the `read_data` script is used.
 It loads the speech data from all XML files (the path to which is specified in the config file), and applies the preprocessing techniques upon it as described above.
-This is followed by applying an 80-20 train-test split on the entire data.
+This is followed by applying a train-test split on the entire data, where the train-test ratio is set by the user when running the script (default is 80-20).
 After this, the training and testing data are both written to separate .csv files (as specified in the config file, as specified under `CSV_FILENAME_TRAIN` and `CSV_FILENAME_TEST`).

 One problem that we noticed during training was that there are a lot more records for `SAME` as opposed to `CHANGE` (which naturally makes sense).
 This can lead the model to overfitting on the `SAME` class.
 To get around this, we specified a bunch of parameters in the config file: